ShaiAharon/OOP_19/README.md

-# Shai Aharon's TA Sessions 2019
+# Shai Aharon's TA Sessions 2019 Ariel University
-This is were I'll post my code that I'll go over during my TA sessions in **Object Oriented Programming**.
+This is were I'll post my code that I used during my TA sessions in **Object Oriented Programming**.

 If you find any mistakes or have comments, please feel free to contact me. shai.aharon1@msmail.ariel.ac.il

 # Contents